shivam-alphaeatz/bounties/DATABASE_SETUP_GUIDE.md

     created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

+-- Create the main bounties table
+CREATE TABLE IF NOT EXISTS bounties (
+    id SERIAL PRIMARY KEY,
+    date DATE NOT NULL,
+    bounty TEXT NOT NULL,
+    type TEXT NOT NULL,
+    lifespan INTEGER,
+    target_value INTEGER DEFAULT 1,
+    expiry TIMESTAMP WITH TIME ZONE,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

+-- Create the bountyBucketWeight table for category weights CREATE TABLE IF NOT EXISTS bountyBucketWeight (
+    id SERIAL PRIMARY KEY,
+    bountyId INTEGER NOT NULL REFERENCES bounties(id) ON DELETE CASCADE, bucketId INTEGER NOT NULL,
+    weight INTEGER DEFAULT 1,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

 -- Create indexes for better query performance
 CREATE INDEX IF NOT EXISTS idx_bounty_actions_bucket_id ON bounty_actions(bucket_id);
 CREATE INDEX IF NOT EXISTS idx_bounty_actions_action ON bounty_actions(action);